 If you have similar ambitions, read on.

-With all the data points now at our disposal, we’re seeing market leaders begin to organize their metrics into 3 categories, each with their own specific use case and purpose:
+With all the data points now at our disposal, we’re seeing market leaders begin to organize their influencer marketing measurement into 3 categories, each with their own specific use case and purpose:

 Here are examples of the most commonly used metrics in each category: